 Create a command centre or central information spot

 A command centre is essential when things are busy.
 Whether it's a makeshift set-up if you're in a temporary situation, or one that you intend to use permanently, think carefully about the important elements it should have to meet your needs [and the needs of your family].
-Your aim should be to create a central information spot so that everyone is on track with their schedules, any changes in routine (particularly important during busy times), and household to-do's.
+Your aim should be to create a central information spot so that everyone is on track with their schedules, and are aware of any changes in routine (particularly important during busy times).
 It's also the perfect spot to hold your paperwork system and a monthly calendar.

 Follow a schedule